DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The instructional approach of having the student watch without participating if they lack a hosting service can create a UX bias and a sense of incomplete learning.

 ---

+#### QUIZ - validating FTP knowledge

+### Course Step Number: 575

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This step was a quiz designed to validate the understanding of FileZilla's purpose.
+The correct answer identified it as an application that handles file transfer protocol.

+##### Insights from Chat Discussion summary

+- The learner successfully passed the quiz, confirming their grasp of the foundational concepts presented in the preceding video lesson.

+---